zammad/zammad-org/src/sr/tutorials/docker-file-handling.md

 # Docker File Handling Examples

-If you're not sure how to handle the backup files and how to create the `restore` directory in the docker volume, you can find some examples below.
+If you're not sure how to handle the backup files and how to create the `restore` directory in the Docker volume, you can find some examples below.

 ## Restore Inside the Same Stack